nirmata/kube-static-egress-ip/README.md

 ### `staticegressip` resources

-You will authour `staticegressip` resource object like any ther Kubernetes resource object
+You can then create a `staticegressip` resource object like any other Kubernetes resource object

 ```yaml
 spec: